-The UI is great for a deep digital synth of this sort; basically the synth is
+The UI is fantastic for a deep digital synth of this sort; basically the synth is

 one big shortcut.
-There's the Module Select with its buttons, the Master Control
+There's the Module Select section with its buttons, the Master Control

 with its knobs, and practically speaking that's just it - there's no deeper